plausible/docs/docs/events-api.md

 * [custom properties for pageviews](https://plausible.io/docs/custom-pageview-props)
 * [custom properties for custom events](https://plausible.io/docs/custom-event-goals#using-custom-props)

-The value corresponding to the `props` key in the request body is expected to be a JSON object.
+The value corresponding to the `props` key in the request body is expected to be a JSON object with a maximum of 30 key-value pairs.
+If you include more than 30 items in the `props` object, the exceeding items will be discarded.
 For example, if you're using the `text/plain` content type, your request body might look like this:

 ```
 '{"name":"pageview","url":"http://dummy.site","domain":"dummy.site","props":{"author":"John Doe","logged_in":"false"}}'